Skip to main content

 Two-thirds of the Country of Lesotho consists of Mountains.
 The highest Peak, Mount Ntlenyana, is 3,482 Metres above sea level.
-The Drakensberg range forms the Eboundary with KwaZulu-Natal.
+The Drakensberg range forms the Boundary with; 'KwaZulu-Natal'.
 The Maloti spurs of the Drakensberg, running North and South, join the main range in the North, forming a plateau from 2,700 to 3,200 metres, in elevation.
 This plateau, the centre of the cattle-raising and Agricultural Industries and is the source of South Africa’s two largest Rivers—the Eastward-flowing Tugela and the Westward-flowing Orange—as well as tributaries of the Caledon (Mohokare).
 Three other important rivers in Lesotho are the Senqunyane in the centre of the Country, the Kometspruit in the Southwest, and the Matsoku in the Northeast.
 The Foothills, with elevations averaging between 1,800 and 2,100 Metres.
 They descend in undulating slopes to the West, where the lowlands bordering Free State rise to elevations of 1,500 to 1,800 Metres.
 The Mountain soils are of Basaltic origin and are shallow but rich.
 The soils of the Lowlands derive mainly from the underlying Sandstone.
 Extensive erosion has severely damaged soils throughout the Country.

 Lesotho's has a population of 2 160 349 million people (21/07/2021 of which most live below the poverty line!)
 A large portion of the population, have family members that migrate for work prospects, to a neighbouring Country like South Africa.

 Various Sotho societies arrived in Basutoland and Free State areas in the seventeenth Century.
 King Moshoeshoe I, united the Sotho tribes against the Zulu invaders.
 During the 19th Century, the territory of Basutoland played an important role in the Colonial History of Southern Africa.
-The first formal contact between European immigrants and its indigenous residents was probably made in 1833 when three French missionaries, Thomas Abousset, Eugene Casalis and Constant Gosselin, visited Moshoeshoe, king of the newly formed baSotho nation, and obtained permission to establish a mission station at Morija.
+The first formal contact between European immigrants and its indigenous residents was probably made in 1833 when three French missionaries, Thomas Abousset, Eugene Casalis and Constant Gosselin, visited Moshoeshoe, king of the newly formed baSotho Nation, and obtained permission to establish a mission station at Morija.
 They were followed in October 1834 by a research party led by Dr Andrew Smith.

 After the first visits by Missionaries, groups of migrant Dutch farmers, some of whom were granted land for settlement under baSotho customary law, infiltrated the country.
-In 1836 the territory was invaded by groups of Voortrekkers who, despite having signed a "treaty of friendship" with the baSotho in 1837, declared a separate republic on their lands in 1843.
+In 1836 the territory was invaded by groups of Voortrekkers who, despite having signed a "treaty of friendship" with the baSotho in 1837, declared a separate Republic on their lands in 1843.

 A series of inconclusive territorial wars between the baSotho and Dutch slowly eroded baSotho land holdings in what was to become the Orange Free State despite the intervention of the British at the Cape.
 Despite having managed to retain his independence against the Voortrekkers, Moshoeshoe realised that the future of baSotho sovereignty lay in a close association with the British.
 As a result, in 1862, he wrote to the newly-appointed Governor of the Cape, Sir Philip Wodehouse, suggesting that an alliance be formed between the two territories.
 On 12 March 1868, acting in the face of continued Voortrekker aggression; Wodehouse issued a proclamation declaring Bautoland a British Protectorate.
 This was formalised by the baSotho on 15 April 1868.
 In 1871 Basutoland was annexed into the Cape Colony.